Broken Hill ore deposit: Exploitation

 Broken Hill was exploited initially by small prospectors working the gossan for easily won galena, and soon dozens of shafts were sunk.
 Ore was carted to South Australia by camel trains, wagons and pack mules.
 A major secondary source of income became apparent, with extremely high silver grades recovered, including native silver, and other rare silver minerals present in abundance.

 Open-pit mining of silver oxide ores was the norm from 1885 to 1898, with local smelting.
-From 1898 until 1915, the leadzinc-silver sulfide minerals were developed with the concentrates treated overseas.
+From 1898 until 1915, the lead-zinc-silver sulfide minerals were developed with the concentrates treated overseas.
 Starting in 1915, the concentrates were treated entirely in Australia.
 The central part of the lode was depleted by 1940 and production was concentrated in the north and south ends.
 Properties in the 1950s included North Broken Hill Limited, Broken Hill South Limited, The Zinc Corporation Limited, and New Broken Hill Consolidated Limited.
 Through 1946, 63.8 million tons of ore have produced 8.6 million tons of lead, 5.2 million tons of zinc, 538 million ounces of silver, and 165,000 ounces of gold.

 Mining has gradually moved away from the initial small prospectors, in line with the experience in all other major mineral fields, toward gradual consolidation of claims and tenure, an increase in tenure and mine size and efficiencies in operations resulting in smaller workforces.
 This has accelerated in the last part of the 20th century via the formation of the Broken Hill Proprietary Company and its exit from Broken Hill, toward only two operators at present, utilising highly efficient bulk underground mechanised mining.

 Broken Hill South Limited ceased operations in 1972 and its leases were acquired by Minerals Mining & Metallurgy (MMM).
 Underground mining stopped in 1976 and open pit mining is concentrated in the Blackwood Open Cut, which commenced in 1973, and the Kintore Open Cut.
 Stope fill, plus remnant supergene silver and sulphide ore characterize the ore reserve.

 Pasminco took over the leases of Zinc Corporation and New Broken Hill Consolidated.
 Their main shafts included ZC, NBHC and Southern Cross.
 These ZC Mines Leases lie south of the MMM Mining Leases along the Broken Hill "line of lode".